 Main stage shows in the Kimball Recital Hall are outstanding and the facility is charming, but with only 800 seats in the venue, it's impossible to accommodate 4,000 Festival attendees.
-Each year we try new approaches to ticketing based on feedback received from previous Festivals, in an effort to welcome as many delegates to Kimball shows as possible.
-This year, we've created a way to give troupe directors unlimited flexibility not only in selecting the shows they want their students to see, but also allowing them to select specific seats to ensure their students are seated together.
+Each year we try new approaches to ticketing based on feedback received from previous events, in an effort to welcome as many delegates to Kimball shows as possible.
+Last year was very successful so we will continue to give troupe directors unlimited flexibility not only in selecting the shows they want their students to see, but also allowing them to select specific seats to ensure their students are seated together.

-In 2017 we're working with BookTix to provide online selection of Kimball show seats.
-The sooner a troupe is registered and paid in full for Festival, the better selection of shows and seats the troupe will receive.
+We're working with BookTix again this year to provide online selection of Kimball show seats.
+The sooner a troupe is registered and paid in full, the better selection of shows and seats the troupe will receive.
 Each troupe will receive two tickets per registrant to use as they want.
 For example, a troupe may choose to have all its students attend two shows together, or break tickets up to allow a smaller portion of the troupe see each show.
 Each troupe can decide!
-Full details and processing will be provided to troupe directors upon their completion of Festival registration.
+Full details and processing will be provided to troupe directors upon their completion of registration.

 Seats are limited, and shows will sell out.
-The sooner a troupe is registered for Festival, the better their chances to see the shows they want.
+The sooner a troupe is registered for ITF, the better their chances to see the shows they want.